 How does the Pulsacoil 2000 work?

 An immersion heater heats the water inside the thermal store.
-A thermistor (heat sensor) is attached to the domestic hot water outlet from the plate heat exchanger.
-When the thermistor records a fall in temperature, the circuit board runs the pump.
+The thermistor (heat sensor) attached to the domestic hot water outlet from the plate heat exchanger detects a fall in temperature and tells the circuit board which runs the pump.
 The pump circulates stored hot water through the plate heat exchanger, heating it, and the circuit board turns it off again when the thermistor reports a temperature rise.
-This system is proportional.
+This system is proportional as with the Pulsacoil III.
 The bigger the temperature fall seen by the thermistor, the faster the circuit board runs the pump.
 This way the designed flow temperature (of 52 degrees Celsius, I think) can be maintained at almost any flow rate when a hot tap is turned on.

 The vast majority of Pulsacoil 2000 breakdowns to which I am called out fall into one of the following categories:

 1) Tripping of the overheat protection thermostat.

 On the early unmodified Pulsacoil 2000 the red 'Fault' light comes on and the unit fails to heat up until the front cover is removed and the manual 'overheat reset button' is pressed.
 A upgrade kit is available from Gledhill to cure this and most Pulsacoils will have had this kit fitted, which then sometimes leads to a different problem where the individual overheat thermostat in the lower heater trips.
 When this happens, the unit stops heating up overnight but the daytime boost heater still works.
 Re-setting the tripped thermostat is straightforward and described in my video here: